We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Increase your pelvic floor muscle.
 Yih suggests doing pelvic floor muscle exercises like kegels.
 “Kegels are not just for women.
 Men can do kegels to help improve their control over their ejaculation, increasing the time to ejaculation (if they have premature ejaculation) and strengthen the intensity of their ejaculation.”

 - Consider prescription medications.
 There are a few options available, including clomiphene and hCG.
 These increase testosterone levels, which can also improve erectile function and libido.
 Yih says it’s also important to note that, although direct testosterone supplementation with testosterone gel or injections is good for improving erectile function and libido, it will actually cause your testicles to stop producing sperm.
 Your ejaculate volume may increase, but the sperm counts will most likely decrease or stop production altogether.
+The following oral medications stimulate blood flow to your penis to help treat ED, if those are symptoms you’re also working to treat:

 - Consider taking certain vitamins.
 Yih says there’s evidence that antioxidant vitamins and supplements may improve male fertility.
 “Infertile men have a higher concentration of free radicals in their semen compared to fertile men.
 Free radicals attack the membrane that surrounds sperm.”

-Here is the breakdown of vitamins Yih recommends:
+Here’s a breakdown of vitamins Yih recommends:

 - vitamin C: 500 mg per day